hexanal/fredmercy-blog/src/content/entries/2019-04/2019-04-09/wave-of-new-shit.md

 `6:48pm:` Oh wow, so first off, I finished a hard day's work, the sun is setting, clothes are drying, everything is great.
 And second: oh my, oh my, there is so much new stuff I've discovered lately, and I love when that happens.

 I checked out [httpster](http://httpster.net) for some website inspiration and, following some _“website by”_ link in some website's footer, I ended up on some guy's website... and this guy probably never sleeps.
 Probably lives and breathes _creative code_.
-Anyway, here's [their website](https://wiki.xxiivv.com/#home)<sup title="I use the “their” pronoun here because that's what they use on the website, so, I don't know, maybe they're gender fluid, prefer this pronoun, or it's a group of people...
+Anyway, here's [their website](https://wiki.xxiivv.com/#home)<sup data-note="I use the “their” pronoun here because that's what they use on the website, so, I don't know, maybe they're gender fluid, prefer this pronoun, or it's a group of people...
 I don't know">[1]</sup> and it's pretty crazy.

 So there's a lot of stuff in there.
 Mostly a ton of tiny app/program available on Github, but also links to what they use everyday, software, hardware and other accessories.
 That's cool.